 Because of its dangerous effects – which can include paranoia, hostility, hallucinations and psychosis – many experts consider PCP an exceptionally dangerous drug.

-Penalties depends on the amount and if the defendant has prior convictions.
+Penalties depend on the amount and if the defendant has prior convictions.
 See our page on drug possession (NRS 453.336) to learn more.

 The court will grant eligible defendants who plead guilty or no contest a deferral of judgment, which means that the court will dismiss the case if the defendant completes certain court-ordered terms.
 Otherwise, category E felony convictions carry probation and a suspended sentence, which may include up to one year in jail.
 (But if the defendant has two or more prior felony convictions, the court may impose one to four years in Nevada State Prison and up to $5,000 in fines.)